• Skip to primary navigation

 By Elly Swartz

-Autumn is not excited for middle school.
-After all, her best friend moved to California, and making new friends doesn’t exactly come easy for her.
-In a strange twist of fate, however, Autumn makes not just one, but two new friends.
+Autumn is not excited about middle school.
+After all, her best friend moved to California, and making new friends isn’t exactly easy for her.
+In a strange twist of fate, however, Autumn makes not just one but two new friends.
 But what happens when Autumn’s new gig as the girl behind the Dear Student column in the school newspaper causes her friends – and their desires – to collide?
-Autumn must find a way to be honest not just with those around her, but herself, too.
+Autumn must find a way to be honest not just with those around her but with herself, too.
 Can she sustain her new friendships if she stands for what she believes in?
-Or will using her voice create an unfixable rift with both of them?
+Or will using her voice create an unfixable rift between them?
 With authenticity and honesty, this story delves into the trials and tribulations of tween friendship, resulting in a charming story that will leave young readers rooting for Autumn and her courage.

 BUY THIS BOOK FROM: